Penetration Testing Services

 Network penetration testing is a safe, ethical and effective means of identifying security gaps or flaws in the design, implementation or operation of an organization’s network.
 With network penetration testing, a pen tester performs analysis and exploitation measures to assess if devices can be effectively used to penetrate the test target.
 Remediating flaws and vulnerabilities found during a network-layer assessment often involves either re-configuring/re-provisioning or updating software.
 Therefore, in some instances, remediation may include deploying a secure alternative to insecure software.

 Additionally, because most protocols are well defined and have standard modes of interaction, network-layer testing is generally conducted via automated testing, which can be performed much faster than manual human testing.
 Therefore, automation testing is often the default type of tests performed during network layer penetration tests.
+Complete our Penetration Testing Scoping Questionnaire today and receive a quote.

 Application penetration testing is an attack simulation designed to expose weaknesses within an application's security controls by highlighting risks posed by actual exploitable vulnerabilities.
 It's important to note that remediating security flaws and vulnerabilities found during an application-layer assessment often involve re-writing/re-designing poorly written and executed code.